Joannis Vislicensis: Translations

-The only original copy of The Prussian War is kept in the Jagiellon Library in Krakow.
+The only original copy of The Prussian War is kept in the Jagiellon Library in Kraków.
 In 1887 the original copy in Latin was reprinted with Bronisław Kruczkiewicz's comments, also in Latin.
 In 1874 Władysław Syrokomla translated a part of the poem into Polish.
 In 1880 Karol Mecherzyński wrote a work on Joannis Vislicensis in which he quoted some verses from The Prussian War.
-A full translation of the poem appeared in Polish in 1932 in Lwow.
+A full translation of the poem appeared in Polish in 1932 in Lwów.
 In 2006, the poem was translated into Belarusian by Zhanna Nekrashevich-Karotka.
 The texts in the book are printed both in Latin and Belarusian.